section-engineering-education/engineering-education/content/articles/creating-dummy-data-in-python-using-faker-package/index.md

 You can learn more about Fauxfactory [here](https://fauxfactory.readthedocs.io/en/latest/#).

 ### A few more words regarding dummy data
-Highly interconnected attributes that predicts the value of each other are known as the [dummy variable traps](https://www.geeksforgeeks.org/ml-dummy-variable-trap-in-regression-models/).
+Highly interconnected attributes that predict the value of each other are known as the [dummy variable traps](https://www.geeksforgeeks.org/ml-dummy-variable-trap-in-regression-models/).

 Dummy variable traps can be avoided if you have many characteristics that are highly connected (Multicollinear).